 It takes a deficit of 3,500 calories to lose 1 pound of fat.
 This means that to shift 1 pound, you need to burn 3,500 calories more than you consume.
 Most people on a weight-loss plan are advised to cut their daily calorie intake by 500 to 1,000 calories, according to the McKinley Health Center at the University of Illinois.
 This would result in a loss of 1 to 2 pounds per week.

 The Starting Point

-Losing 1 pound per day may be safe if you're obese and eating a high number of calories daily.
-For instance, an obese person may be able to maintain his weight by eating 6,000 calories per day.
+Losing 1 pound per day may be safe if you have obesity and eating a high number of calories daily.
+For instance, a person with obesity may be able to maintain his weight by eating 6,000 calories per day.
 Dropping to 2,500 calories per day is a decrease of 3,500 calories, which would in theory lead to 1 pound of weight loss each day.
 Over time this would slow down, but it is possible in the initial dieting period.